vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2015-03-19-automate-critical-above-the-fold-css-authoring-and-embedding.md

+---
+post-description: A couple of key factors for speed are how you serve css and javascript in your page.
+post-image: penthouse.jpg
+---
 <img src="/images/blog/penthouse.jpg" alt="penthouse" class="cover" />

 We all know the best way to serve our website to our audience is to serve it <strong>fast</strong>, as fast as humanly possible.
 A couple of key factors for speed are how you serve css and javascript in your page.
 One thing Google suggests to do